The Picture of Dorian Gray: Contemporary response

 Even after the removal of controversial text, The Picture of Dorian Gray offended the moral sensibilities of British book reviewers, to the extent, in some cases, of saying that Wilde merited prosecution for violating the laws guarding public morality.

 In the 30 June 1890 issue of the Daily Chronicle, the book critic said that Wilde's novel contains "one element ... which will taint every young mind that comes in contact with it."
 In the 5 July 1890 issue of the Scots Observer, a reviewer asked "Why must Oscar Wilde 'go grubbing in muck-heaps?'"
-The book critic of The Irish Times said, The Picture of Dorian Gray was "first published to some scandal."
+The book critic of The Irish Times said, The Picture of Dorian Gray was "first published to some scandal".
 Such book reviews achieved for the novel a "certain notoriety for being 'mawkish and nauseous', 'unclean', 'effeminate' and 'contaminating'."
 Such moralistic scandal arose from the novel's homoeroticism, which offended the sensibilities (social, literary, and aesthetic) of Victorian book critics.
 Most of the criticism was, however, personal, attacking Wilde for being a hedonist with values that deviated from the conventionally accepted morality of Victorian Britain.

 In response to such criticism, Wilde aggressively defended his novel and the sanctity of art in his correspondence with the British press.
 Wilde also obscured the homoeroticism of the story and expanded the personal background of the characters in the 1891 book edition.

-Due to controversy, retailing chain WHSmith, then Britain's largest bookseller, withdrew every copy of the July 1890 issue of Lippincott's Monthly Magazine from its bookstalls in railway stations.
+Due to the controversy, retailing chain WHSmith, then Britain's largest bookseller, withdrew every copy of the July 1890 issue of Lippincott's Monthly Magazine from its bookstalls in railway stations.

-At Wilde's 1895 trials, the book was called a "perverted novel" and passages (from the magazine version) were read during cross-examination.
-The book's association with Wilde's trials further hurt the book's reputation.
+At Wilde's 1895 trials, the book was called a "perverted novel", and passages (from the magazine version) were read during cross-examination.
+The book's association with Wilde's trials further damaged the book's reputation.
 In the decade after Wilde's death in 1900, the authorized edition of the novel was published by Charles Carrington, who specialized in literary erotica.